- Fee assured

 - Cognitive behavioural therapy (CBT)

 I trained as a clinical psychologist at the University of Edinburgh.
 I have over 25 years experience working in the NHS as a clinician, manager and researcher.
+I specialise in helping people change especially with regard to unwanted or harmful habits and addcitions.

 Areas of interest